nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example of usage:

 * `editNote 1 content/Second club meeting` can be used to easily update the first note's contents.
-* `editNote alumni title/2020 alumni meeting` can be used to amend a note with the title "2020 alumni mtg", only if it is the only note containing "alumni" in its title.
+* `editNote alumni title/2020 alumni meeting` can be used to amend a note with the title "2020 alumni meeting", only if it is the only note containing "alumni" in its title.

 [Back to Table of Contents](#table-of-contents)